jonlandrum/PackageStatistics/README.md

 A CLI program for outputting package statistics for a given Debian repository.
 The data is gathered from Debian context files within the repository for a given system architecture.

+I spent roughly a week on this working in the evenings after work.

 File Definition
 ---------------
 The specification of the content index file is provided at [wiki.debian.org](https://wiki.debian.org/DebianRepository/Format?action=show&redirect=RepositoryFormat#A.22Contents.22_indices):